 Importing and image sequence to time in Adobe Premiere

 If you want to import an animation contained in a single file, such as an animated GIF or import a sequence of still-image files, such as a TIFF sequence, and automatically combine them into a single video clip; each still image becomes one frame of video.
 Importing a sequence is useful for animations exported as an image sequence by applications like After Effects, Studio Max or Flash.
-The images in the series cannot include any layers.
+The images in the series cannot include any layers, since animation is difficult even more when video is the output needed, then using companies as gramvideos is the best choice for this.
 For information on layers and flattening, see the origination application’s documentation.

 - Set the framerate for the still-image sequence.
 Select Edit > Preferences > Media (Windows), or Premiere Pro > Preferences > Media.
 Then, select a framerate from the Indeterminate Media Timebase menu.
 Click OK.